lar-mo/pmd_api/README.md

   * _pmd_strings_
   * _Flickr_
   * _Blogger_ (blogspot)
-* It serves the API response without exposing the various API keys on the front end.
+* It serves the API responses without exposing the various API keys on the front end.